daboynb/linux_scripts/README.md

 Sign kernel module for secureboot on vmware.

 # boot_repair.sh
-Repair grub with a live iso.
+Repair grub, chroot and grub-install.